What the Right-of-Way MeansA right-of-way allows pipeline operators, like Oklahoma Natural Gas, to access buried pipelines.

 A pipeline right-of-way is a strip of land encompassing buried pipelines and other natural gas equipment allowing them to be permanently located on public and/or private land to provide natural gas service.

-It’s important that you do not install any structures, plant trees or shrubs or store anything that could be an obstruction on or near rights-of-way.
+It’s important that you do not install any structures, plant trees or shrubs or store anything that could be an obstruction on or near the right-of-way.

-In rural areas, you can spot a pipeline right-of-way by looking for line markers, like the ones shown in this image, which are used to indicate the presence of a buried pipeline.
+In rural areas, you can spot a pipeline right-of-way by looking for line markers, like the ones shown in this image.
+These are used to indicate the presence of a buried pipeline.

 In populated areas, pipeline markers are not always required.
 It is important to always call 811 – in both populated and rural areas – to have underground utility lines located and marked before beginning any excavation.

-Be cautious before beginning any construction projects on your property, such as the installation of fences, mailboxes, sprinkler systems, etc. You should never dig or construct anything without first calling 811 to have the natural gas pipelines and other utility facilities marked at no cost to you.
+Be cautious before beginning any construction projects on your property, such as the installation of fences, mailboxes, sprinkler systems, etc. You should never dig or construct anything without first calling 811 to have the natural gas pipelines and other underground utilities marked at no cost to you.

 - Before you dig, always call 811 at least 48 hours in advance - excluding day of notification, weekends and holidays

 - Don’t dig until locations of all underground utilitiy lines are marked or cleared

 - Don’t dig where there are marked underground utility lines

 - Don’t plant trees or tall shrubs on or near a right-of-way